KoldBrewEd/globalWSAPI/README.md

    npm install
    ```

 4. Deploy the stack to your default AWS account and region.
 After deployment, the output of this command shows the GraphQL API endpoint, API ID, and API key.
-Take note of all the details as they'll be needed to setup the client:
+Take note of all the details as they are needed to setup clients:

    ```sh
    cdk deploy